itpp-labs/pos-addons/pos_multi_session/README.rst

 When POS becomes offline, i.e. don't have connectiont *Sync Server*, it is only able to create new orders and not allowed to modify exising orders to avoid synchronization problems.

 Some POSes may be configured to work without synchronization.
-It such case it will work just like without the module.
+In such case it will work just like without the module.

 Credits
 =======